Moroccan Memory Routes

 Mapping Memory Routes of Moroccan Communities (2016-2017)

-This is an arts and heritage project produced by Aldaterra Projects with the support of the Heritage Lottery Fund in collaboration with Al-Hasaniya Moroccan Women’s Project, Making Communities Work and Grow (MCWG), Centre for Critical Heritage Studies, Politecnico di Milano, and Queen Mary, University of London.
+An arts and heritage project produced by Aldaterra Projects in collaboration with Al-Hasaniya Moroccan Women’s Project, Making Communities Work and Grow (MCWG), the Centre for Critical Heritage Studies, Politecnico di Milano, and Queen Mary, University of London.

 Between May 2016 and March 2017 Alda Terracciano engaged members of the Moroccan community in West London with the aim of exploring the local Moroccan living heritage through a series of Memory Sessions focused on the heritage of people’s everyday life.
 These memories were then shared through the installation Zelige Door on Golborne Road, including a digital interactive sensorial map of Golborne Road (also known as Little Morocco), physical objects related to various aspects of Moroccan culture, each requiring a different sense to be experienced (smell, taste, sight, hearing, touch), Augmented Reality (AR) software and olfactory displays superimposing pre-recorded video testimonies and smells onto the map.